Set-OutlookSignatures/Set-OutlookSignatures/docs/README.md

     - Solution B: Use only one template (possible with v3.1.0 and newer)
       - Instructions
         - Create a single initial template.
-        - For each shared mailbox, create a corresponding INI entry which assigns the template to a specific email address and defines a separate Outlook signature name.
+        - For each shared mailbox, create a corresponding INI entry which assigns the template to a specific email address (including alias and secondary addresses) and defines a separate Outlook signature name.
       - Result
         - Templates<br>One template file for all shared mailboxes
           - `template shared mailboxes.docx`